Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #11`

 Gadolinium is a toxic, rare earth metal, and it is the traditional contrast agent given to patients who are having an MRI.

-In the study, the researchers called their new contrasting agent 'Nano-matryoshkas' because they were multi-layered like the Russian nesting dolls.
+In the study, headed up by Dr. Naomi Halas, researchers called their new contrasting agent 'Nano-matryoshkas' because they were multi-layered like the Russian nesting dolls.

-The gold nano-matryoshkas are assembled with a gold core that's covered with a layer of silica that encapsulates iron molecules called 'chelates' and fluorescent dyes (contrasting agents), then another layer of gold was added for protection.
+The gold nano-matryoshkas consist of a gold core covered with a layer of silica that encapsulates iron-binding ions known as "chelates" and fluorescent dyes, which serve as contrasting agents.
+A second layer of gold is added for protection.

 In addition, the lead researcher in the study, Dr. Naomi Halas, stated that the gold-based nanomatryoshkas can kill cancer cells when a near-infrared light is focused on them.